 - The blog posts won’t attract many visitors or generate much revenue, and pressure will increase on the writer to “do a better job.”

 - After 6-18 months of blogging without results, blogging will stop.

 Basically, we’re saying that you shouldn’t hire a writer if you don’t have a content strategy.
 We’ve tackled the basics of auto part content marketing in this post, but that’s just the beginning.
-A good strategy is going to take analysis of your niche, an understanding of your long-term goals, and experience.
+A good strategy requires you to take an analysis of your niche and to gain an understanding of your long-term goals and experience.

 Reason #3 – We Need Someone To Write General Automotive Content Like Part Descriptions, Car Reviews, etc.

 This is a fine reason to hire a writer.
 Auto parts ecommerce sites, for example, often find that creating their own custom part descriptions boosts search traffic and website revenue.
 Auto dealers and lead aggregators, in a similar fashion, often find that writing their own vehicle reviews helps with search traffic and lead gen.